 Autism doesn’t discriminate between ethnicity, social economic background or religion, but living with the condition is different for everyone on the spectrum as, despite all sharing specific difficulties, there is a wide range of ways that people will be affected.

 Vetro Recruitment has been sourcing the best possible candidates for employers in the health, social care and education sectors for 25 years and we understand the importance of supplying the best, compliant workers first time.

 There are already great strides being made in caring for both adults and children with autism and there are some fantastic opportunities for those who are dedicated to helping those on the spectrum live with their condition.

-If you want to make a difference to the lives of people with autism, we have lots of temporary and permanent work available in South Wales and England.
+If you want to make a difference to the lives of people with autism, we have lots of temporary and permanent work available.
 We are looking for the best candidates who are passionate about improving the lives of people with autism.

 For more information on World Autism Awareness Week or autism in general, visit www.autism.org.uk.